 Without them realising, they have done an organic search on your company.
 The more organic traffic, the more that Google will recognise your relevance so you will rank better.

 With all pros come cons.
-While outbound strategies are extremely effective in increasing your number of sales, there are few drawbacks:
+While outbound strategies are extremely effective in increasing your number of sales, there are few drawbacks that further reshape the inbound vs outbound sales debate.

 Like we said earlier, people generally don’t like to be interrupted by someone trying to sell them something.
 Even if you have the perfect pitch, a cold call can sometimes be enough to put them off.